miseEnPlace-i/lapr2/docs/SprintB/US13/US13_SpecifyNewVaccine.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	An Administrator is responsible for properly configuring and managing the core information (e.g.: type of vaccines, vaccines, vaccination centers, employees) required for this application [...]

+>   [...] several vaccines might exist, each one demanding a distinct administration process.

+>   The vaccine administration process comprises (i) one or more age groups (e.g.: 5 to 12 years old, 13 to 18 years old, greater than 18 years old), and (ii) per age group, the doses to be administered (e.g.: 1, 2, 3), the vaccine dosage (e.g.: 30 ml), and the time interval regarding the previously administered dose.

+>    [...]  between doses (e.g.: between the 1st and 2nd doses) the
+dosage to be administered might vary as well as the time interval elapsing between two consecutive doses (e.g.: between the 1st and 2nd doses 21 days might be required, while between the 2nd and the 3rd doses 6 months might be required).

+>   [...] for each type of vaccine, several vaccines might exist,

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+TODO

+> **Question:**
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:**

 -

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:**
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).
+> **Answer:**

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
+* **AC2:** The age group intervals limits, the dosage, the time between doses and the number of doses must be positive.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC3:** When creating a vaccine with an already existing designation, the system must reject such operation and the user must have the chance to modify the typed designation.

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US12 - Specify a new Vaccine Type" since at least a vaccine type must exist to classify new vaccine being created.

 ### 1.5 Input and Output Data